List of The Daily Show recurring segments

 This is a list of recurring segments featured on The Daily Show.
 This list is incomplete for The Daily Show with Craig Kilborn and The Daily Show with Jon Stewart.

 During The Daily Show's first ten years, a significant part of its airtime was devoted to different branded recurring segments, usually hosted by the show's correspondents.
 After the 2005 launch of The Colbert Report, which was largely made up of different recurring segments, the time devoted to such segments on The Daily Show has declined.
 Normal commentary segments about ongoing news stories can also have recurring titles to help sort them and talk about continuation.

 Current segments

-Your Moment of Zen (July 22, 1996 – present)
+Your Moment of Zen (July 22, 1996–present)

-Your Moment of Zen is a segment that occurs at the end of every show.
-The segment was introduced when the show began.
+Your Moment of Zen is a segment that occurs at the end of every show; indeed, it has been part of The Daily Show since the very beginning.
 In it, the host would end the show and a random selection of humorous videos would be shown, usually a clip that relates to one of the topics that was discussed in the episode.
 Hosts generally introduce the segment by saying, "Here it is, Your Moment of Zen".
 Sometimes, the Moment of Zen will be used a tribute to a celebrity or prominent figure who has recently died.
 Moments of Zen are replaced by musical guests who play out the episode with an additional performance.
-The segment continues under current host Trevor Noah with the same structure.
+The segment has continued under this same structure throughout its run and regardless of its host.

-List of Different or Special Moments of Zen:
+List of special Moments of Zen: